Boundary treatment algorithms for meshfree RANS turbulence modeling: Preliminaries

 \subsection{Wall-bounded turbulent flow and wall functions}

 Many industrial applications involve wall-bounded flow, where turbulence generated by the wall has a significant influence on the flow profile.
 The velocity variations from the no-slip boundary to the free-stream flow are large, resulting in high velocity gradients, especially close to the wall.
 To resolve this flow numerically, a finer discretization is required close to the wall.
-This method of resolving the boundary layer with fine discretization is known as the low Reynolds number method.
+In RANS simulations, resolving the viscous sublayer directly using fine discretization corresponds to low-Reynolds-number formulations.
 While the boundary layer can be captured accurately with this approach, the finer discretization is computationally expensive.
 To avoid high computation costs and to use coarser discretization close to the boundary, wall corrections are performed to determine approximate values using the laws of the wall.
-This method is known as the high Reynolds number model.
+This approach of using wall functions is associated with high-Reynolds-number RANS models.